KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\models.py:32`

 **Description**:
-The `Contact.contact_list_query` method in the `Contact` class is likely designed to retrieve or manage a list of contact records within the EeazyCRM application, facilitating operations such as displaying, filtering, or organizing contact information for CRM users.
+The `Contact.contact_list_query` method in the `Contact` class is likely used to retrieve a list of contacts from a database or similar data source.
+It is probably called by other methods or functions that need to display or manipulate a list of contacts in the EeazyCRM application.

 ---